 When does it become a problem?

-The problem occurs when couples resent one another and look out for themselves, rather than sacrificing.
-When a couple has sex once in a several month time frame, it may indicate problems below the surface.
+The problem occurs when couples resent one another and look out for themselves rather than sacrificing.
+When a couple only has sex once in a several-month time frame, it may indicate problems below the surface.
 The same surveys indicated that couples having more sex were more fulfilled in their marriages; however, it is difficult to determine what leads to what.
-Does having more sex alone lead to greater marriage fulfillment or is it vice versa?
+Does having more sex alone lead to greater marriage fulfillment or do couples whose marriages feel more fulfilling have more sex?
 It’s actually probably both working together.
 The couple willing to put the other first and invest in one another’s needs before their own, physically and emotionally, will have a deeper level of satisfaction in their relationship.

 Sound off: What challenges have you faced in this area?

 Huddle up with your wife and ask, “What was the most romantic night we’ve ever spent together?”